How gas prices have changed in Maryland in the last week - The Southern Maryland Chronicle

-The national average price for a gallon of regular gasoline was $4.32 on Monday, May 9 —a fraction of a penny less than the record-high price of $4.33 set on March 11.
+According to data from AAA, the national average price of regular gasoline broke its record high yet again on Monday, reaching $4.48 per gallon.
+Except for Georgia, Kansas, and Oklahoma, every state now has average gas prices above $4.00 per gallon.

+In addition to high crude oil prices hovering at $114 per barrel, the U.S. is also paying more for summer-grade fuel.
+Summer gasoline blends, which are federally mandated to be produced between May 1 and Sept.
+15, have lower Reid vapor pressure, making them less likely to evaporate in warmer weather.
+Summer blends can cost an extra 15 cents per gallon on average.

-Stacker compiled statistics on gas prices in Maryland using data from AAA.
-Gas prices are as of May 9.
+Stacker compiled statistics on gas prices in Maryland.
+Gas prices are as of May 16.
 State gas tax data is from World Population Review.
-Connecticut and Georgia temporarily suspended gas taxes to help consumers while the cost of gas has increased.
+Two states, Connecticut and Georgia, have temporarily suspended gas taxes to help consumers as the cost of gas increases.

-Rising gasoline costs are driven primarily by increasing crude oil prices as the global energy market responds to harsher sanctions proposed against Russia, a leading producer, and oil exporter.

-The European Union’s proposal to ban Russian oil imports within six months, announced last week, caused crude prices to increase to $110 per barrel on Friday.
-As of Monday, crude hovered at $105 per barrel.

 Maryland by the numbers